gvwilson/sensibleadventures/nardica/nardica.md

 "C'mon, let's get home,"
 Iffy said.
 Aunt Naggie nodded without speaking.
-It was only then that Iffy realized she was crying.

 They turned a corner,
 then another,
 and then Aunt Naggie pulled up short.